Performance Analysis of Active Large Intelligent Surfaces (LISs): Uplink Spectral Efficiency and Pilot Training: Introduction

 \subsection{Contributions}

 The main contribution of this paper is an asymptotic analysis of the uplink system SE (SSE) in a multi-LIS environment that considers a practical uplink frame structure based on the 3GPP model in \cite{ref.LTE2017TR36211}.
+In our model, we consider multiple LISs, each of which operates as an RF transmitter/receiver\footnote{Since an IRS is regard as a passive reflecting surface, it will not have an RF chain and thus, it is hard to estimate channels on IRS.
+However, in case of an LIS operating as an RF transmitter/receiver, each LIS has its own signal processing unit and this allows the LIS to estimate CSI and detect the desired signal, as assumed in \cite{ref.Jung2018lisul, ref.Hu2018data, ref.Hu2018assignment, ref.Jung2019reliability, ref.Hu2018positioning,ref.Hu2018hardware}.}.
 The SSE is typically measured as the data rates that can be simultaneously supported by a limited bandwidth in a defined geographic area \cite{ref.Miao2016mobile}.
-Given an LIS serving multiple devices, we define the SSE as the sum of the individual SE of each LIS device.
+For a given LIS that serves multiple devices, we define the SSE as the sum of the individual SE of each LIS device.
 Then, we analyze the asymptotic SSE including its ergodic value, channel hardening effect, and performance bound, under pilot contamination considerations, relying on a scaling law for a large number of antennas.
-The devised approximation allows for accurate estimations of the SSE, deterministically, and it also allows verifying the reliability of an LIS system.
+The devised approximation allows for {\emph{accurate estimations of actual SSE}}, deterministically, and it also allows verifying the reliability of an LIS system.
 Subsequently, we analyze the effect of pilot training in a realistic channel fading scenario in which channel states are limited by the channel coherence block and are exclusively static within limited time and frequency blocks.
 The pilot training analysis provides insights on how the optimal pilot training length scales with the various parameters of LIS systems in a deterministic way.
-It also reveals a particular operating characteristic of an LIS, whereby the optimal pilot training length converges to the number of devices located within an LIS area, as the number of antennas increases without bound.
+It also reveals a particular operating characteristic of an LIS, whereby the {\emph{optimal pilot training length converges to the number of devices located within an LIS area}, as the number of antennas increases without bound.
 Given the derived pilot training length, we finally derive the optimal number of devices that each LIS must schedule, to maximize the SSE.
 Simulation results show that an LIS with the proposed operating parameters, including the pilot training length and the number of scheduled devices, can achieve a maximum SSE performance both in single- and multi-LIS environments, regardless of the effect of pilot contamination and inter-LIS interference.
 Moreover, the impact on an LIS system of pilot contamination can be negligible when inter-LIS interference channels are generated from spatially correlated Rayleigh fading, which highlights a significant difference from conventional massive MIMO.

 The rest of this paper is organized as follows.
 Section II presents the LIS-based system model.
 Section III describes the asymptotic analysis of the SSE, and Section IV describes the performance bound and optimal pilot training length based on the results of Section III.
 The optimal number of scheduled devices is also discussed in Section IV.
 Simulation results are provided in Section V to support and verify the analyses, and Section VI concludes the paper.